anarix0/qrat/README.md

 - Internet access

 ## Features
-- Tasklist
-- Startup
+- adding to startup
-- Command prompt send (including taskkill)
+- command prompt (with file output)
+- screenshots
+- updater
+- logs
-- Screenshotting
+- download and run
 - and more to come.